Dokkaltek/requests-externalizer-native-app/README.md

 You can just execute any of the installers in the [releases](https://github.com/Dokkaltek/requests-externalizer-native-app/releases) page.
 For windows it auto-detects your architecture, so you don't need to worry about it (64 bits, 32bits and arm64 supported).

+The installers were created using GO compiler for the main binary, Innosetup for windows installer, and [FPM packager](https://fpm.readthedocs.io) for linux and mac deb and rpm installers.

 ### Installation for non supported systems

 For any other one system that isn't in the releases page you can install things manually compiling the executable using [GO](https://go.dev/).